vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The lack of unity within the Hindu world is even more apparent from the reports that have come down to us of the actions of these militarized orders (akhār.ās).
 The earliest battle known to us in which armed religious ascetics took part, in Thanesar, ad 1567, was between two Hindu orders (akhār.ās), and was motivated not by a desire to protect Hindu religious values but rather to secure the interests of one order against claims of a rival group.
 Abu -l-Faz.l has given us an eyewitness account in his Akbar Nāma.

-There are two parties among the Sanyāsīs (i.e. Saiva ascetics): one is called Kur, ´ and the other P¯urī.
+There are two parties among the Sanyāsīs (i.e. Saiva ascetics): one is called Kur, ´ and the other Pūrī.
 A quarrel arose among these two about the place of sitting.
 The asceticism of most of these men arises from the world’s having turned its back on them, and not from their having become coldhearted to the world.
 Conse quently they are continually distressed and are overcome of lust and wrath, and

 16 Ibn As´ır’s K´amilu-t Taw´ar´ıkh, Elliot and Dowson 1867–77 II, 468 f.